LibraryCarpentry/lc-python-intro/episodes/03-types.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Explain key differences between integers and floating point numbers.
-- Explain key differences between numbers and character strings.
+- Write Python to view and convert the data types of Python objects.
-- Use built-in functions to convert between integers, floating point numbers, and strings.
+- Perform arithmetic on floating point numbers and integers, and perform string operations such as concatenation on strings.

 ::::::::::::::::::::::::::::::::::::::::::::::::::